iggual/AetherWorld/README.md

 ### The Threads of the Æther

-The Æther, a mystical substance and force, powers these floating marvels.
-It is the lifeblood of the islands, connecting them to the cosmos and imbuing them with a unique energy.
+The **Æther**, a mystical substance and force, powers these floating marvels.
+It is the lifeblood of the islands, connecting them to the Cosmos and imbuing them with a unique energy.
 The sisters, with their deep connection to the Æther, maintain the delicate balance of nature and technology.
 From the gentle glow of light to the whispering winds, from the vibrant gardens to the melodic sounds, each sister plays a vital role in the island's ecosystem.

 ### The Harmony of the Cosmos